 You can either designate specific areas of the app to be restricted from touch, or set the entire screen to be restricted.

 To designate a specific area, draw a circle or box around it with your finger.
 For example, if you are in the native Photos app and you don’t want anyone to have access to edit, share, or throw out your images, draw a circle around those tabs and the touch screen capability will be shut off for that designated area.

 You can also set Guided Access to restrict all touch for the entire screen.
 On the iPhone, tap the “Options” tab and toggle the “Touch” feature to the Off position.
 On the iPad, these options are already at the bottom of the screen.
 You can turn off motion sensors in this section the same way.
 This will keep the device from switching between portrait and landscape mode, or from responding to any accidental motion.

 When Guided Access is enabled, all hardware buttons, including the Home button, are disabled.
 That means that you won’t be able to exit the app, adjust audio, or put your device to sleep using the Sleep button.
-You may have noticed that my images are pictures of my iPad instead of screen shots.
-I couldn’t grab a screen shot with Guided Access enabled.

 To turn off Guided Access in an app, triple-click the home button and enter the passcode.
 If you make a mistake entering the passcode, you will have to wait 10 seconds before you can try again.